“The Longest Night”

 Luke thrust out his hands and sent the man reeling back into the crowd that pressed at his heels, knocking several of them like bowling pins to the ground.

 More mind-wiped mundanes swarmed over their fallen comrades, trampling them underfoot.
 Some part of Luke flinched at the sight and sound of the robed man’s nose shattering under the heel of an Oxford, of one of the young women retching when a larger woman used her gut as a springboard.
 But his horror was distant.
 Irrelevant.
 His mind and body synchronized, one churning machine.
 Luke was a fighter.
-Had trained his whole life.
+He had trained his whole life.
 Even before there’d been any battles to fight.

 He felt the mana coursing through his channels—the heat, the friction—stoked to a frenzy by the undulations of the nexus at his back.
 A more typical power source would have done him more good; he could have synced his strikes with the rhythm of the pulses given off by the portal.
 But the pattern of the nexus at Hermit’s Cave wasn’t a pattern at all.
 It was raw, stuttering static, the rage-scream of some tortured abomination.